inj0hn/beanio-edi/README.md

 # beanio-edi
-BeanIO extension to support parsing and writing of EDI texts
+BeanIO extension that converts POJOs to and from (WIP) an EDI